GenomicMedLab/fantasy-football-rulebook/docs/additional.rst

 COVID-19
 --------
-Beginning in the 2020-21 season, we initiated a policy of being able to designate a replacement player in case a game is later game cancelled due to COVID-19.
+Beginning in the 2020-21 season, we initiated a policy of being able to designate a replacement player in case a game is later cancelled due to COVID-19.
 This applies to game cancellations only, not individual players being benched.
 To designate a backup player with a player who plays before him, declare it in Slack before either player has played and the replacement will be made retroactively if the later game is cancelled due to COVID-19.